nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example:

-`act CCA @NUS UTOWN / 200920 1600` - adds a CCA event held at NUS UTOWN on 20th September 2020, 4pm as shown in the figure below.
+`act CCA @NUS UTOWN / 200920 1600`

+This adds a CCA event held at NUS UTOWN on 20th September 2020, 4pm as shown in the figure below.

 ![act_command](images/act_command.png)